abhshkdz/dotfiles/sublime-text-2/Packages/DocBlockr/README.md

 Sometimes, you'll perform some action which clears the fields (sections of text which you can navigate through using `tab`).
 This leaves you with a number of placeholders in the DocBlock with no easy way to jump to them.

-With DocBlockr, you can reparse a comment and reactivate the fields by pressing the hotkey `Alt+Shift+Tab`
+With DocBlockr, you can reparse a comment and reactivate the fields by pressing the hotkey `Alt+Shift+Tab` in OS X or Linux, or `Alt+W` in Windows

 ### Reformatting paragraphs ###